willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 # DART model configuration

-The DART simulation template can be found [here TO ADD](README_files/).
+The DART simulation template can be found [here](README_files/DART-simulation).

 ## Import 3D model

-Import the 3D model into the DART simulation and put it in the middle of the DART scene.
+Import the 3D model that was used in the [model world](../Model-world) section into the DART simulation and put it in the middle of the DART scene.

 ## DART camera - location coordinates

-For a model world camera with XYZ location
+For a model world camera with XYZ location:

 ```
 X[mw] = -28.553